flant/shell-operator/docs/src/HOOKS.md

 - If hook's configuration is successful, the working queue named "main" is filled with `onStartup` hooks.
 - Then, the "main" queue is filled with `kubernetes` hooks with `Synchronization` [binding context](#binding-context) type, so that each hook receives all existing objects described in hook's configuration.
 - After executing `kubernetes` hook with `Synchronization` binding context, Shell-operator starts a monitor of Kubernetes events according to configured `kubernetes` binding.
-  - Each monitor stores a *snapshot* — a refreshable list of all Kubernetes objects that match a binding definition.
+  - Each monitor stores a *snapshot* - a refreshable list of all Kubernetes objects that match a binding definition.

 Next, the main cycle is started:

 - Event handler adds hooks to the named queues on events:
-  - `kubernetes` hooks are added to the queue when desired [WatchEvent](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#watchevent-v1-meta) is received from Kubernetes,
+  - `kubernetes` hooks are added to the queue when desired [WatchEvent][watch-event] is received from Kubernetes,
   - `schedule` hooks are added according to the schedule,
   - `kubernetes` and `schedule` hooks are added to the "main" queue or the named queue if `queue` field was specified.